Wood Lawn Farm

 The county was officially established in 1920, and Stanford became the county seat.
 Over the years, Judith Basin County has gone through economic ups and downs, experiencing the bust of the 1920s and the Great Depression that followed.
 Today, the county retains its agricultural heritage but has also seen growth in other sectors such as tourism and outdoor recreation, thanks to its stunning natural landscapes and proximity to national parks and forests.

-This timeline provides a concise overview of the key events in the history of Judith Basin County, Montana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Judith Basin County, Montana.

 • 1880: The area is inhabited by Native American tribes, including the Blackfeet and Cree.